 This day is sure to be a hit, no matter if you are the type who feels that four days of nature is enough or the one who never wants to leave the green wilderness.
-Again, two choices are on the table.
-The first is a day in the city, getting to know the culture and culinary tastes of the locals, and the latter is a trip to one of the hidden oases in the highlands, Landmannalaugar.
+Today, you'll get to decide if you're going to stay in the city, getting to know the culture of the locals, or take a trip to one of the hidden oases in the highlands, Landmannalaugar.

 If you choose to stay in town, you'll have the chance to travel around the city, enjoy the various museums and locales of interest on your own.
 You could also opt to join a whale watching tour at Reykjavík's Old Harbour where you'll hop aboard a boat to witness the wealth of wildlife that resides in the ocean just off the city's shore.

 If you'd instead like to get in touch with nature, your other option today is to hop on a mountain truck and take a ride up between the mighty glaciers Langjökull and Hofsjökull, to a place that has been a popular pit stop on journeys across the highlands: Landmannalaugar.
 This geothermal area has wondrous charm, amazing hiking paths and of course, the wild hot springs.
 Here you can enjoy the wilderness in its purest form, indeed Iceland at its best.